keepitreal/capsize/README.md

 MongoDB is an open-source document database, and the leading NoSQL database.
 It features document-oriented storage, querying, indexing, auto-sharding and much more.
 PlatyNEM also includes MongooseJS, the most popular object modeling library for Mongo development.

 ### Other packages included in PlatyNEM
-* Jade - Jade is server side templating for node.js applications
+* EJS - EJS is server side templating for node.js applications
 * Mongoose - Mongoose is a popular object modeling library for MongoDB development
 * Bootstrap - PlatyNEM comes with the popular Bootstrap 3 CSS framework